joycedaiyt/Me-In-Loo/README.md

 #### Making the Connection
 Makesure mysql-connector-python sql Connector Library is installed:
 ```
+pip install mysql-connector-python
 python3 -m pip install mysql-connector
 ```
 - Connection configuration is located in the `gcp_sql_config.py` file.
 More information can be found [HERE](https://towardsdatascience.com/sql-on-the-cloud-with-python-c08a30807661)

-Connection can also be established using the following command:
+(Optional) Connection can also be established using the following command:
 ```
 mysql -uroot -p -h 35.193.141.203 --ssl-ca=server-ca.pem --ssl-cert=client-cert.pem --ssl-key=client-key.pem
 ```